ballerina-platform/ballerina-lang/stdlib/ballerina-mime/src/main/ballerina/mime/Package.md

                }
                response.setPayload(content);
            }
-           // If there is an error while getting the body parts, set the response code as 500 and set the error message as the response message. error err => {
+           // If there is an error while getting the body parts, set the response code as 500 and
+           //set the error message as the response message. error err => {
               response.statusCode = 500;
               response.setPayload(err.message);